24hoursmedia-craftcms/twig-works-image/README.md

 # TwigWorksImage plugin for Craft CMS 3.x

+*This plugin will cost $6.99 once Craft 3 GA is released.*

 ![Screenshot](resources/img/icon.svg)

 Image tools in Twig for Craft CMS.

 * Lightboxify images in HTML

 ## Requirements